Chapter 1:

 “I’m in the mood to fill myself with some cheap booze and cheaper meat, so I am all in.”

 The two of us were walking through the streets of good old Tokyo.
-Guess I've been living here for about fourteen years as well.
+Guess I've been living here for about fourteen years.
+If I remember.
+Very strange.

 “What did you do about the hangovers?”